masonmcm/Personal-Website/README.md

 # Personal Website
-A personal website and portfolio for and by Mason Mathew written in TypeScript, Angular, and Express.
+A personal website and portfolio for and by Mason Mathew written in TypeScript and utilizing Angular and Express.